aidan-lane/TypingGame/README.md

 # TypingGame
-Type to defeat the oncoming adjective-noun combinations!
+Type to defeat the incoming adjective-noun combinations!